 ARH 4931 Senior Capstone Seminar (Past topics include Latin American Muralism and Art and Globalization.)

 ARH 6654 Pre-Columbian Art Seminar (Past topics include Art and Urbanism in the Ancient Americas, Andean Textiles, and Moche Art.)

-ARH 6666 Colonial Latin American Art Seminar (Past topics include Colonial Andean Architecture and Art and Globalization, and Classifying the Natural World.)
+ARH 6666 Colonial Latin American Art Seminar (Past topics include Colonial Andean Architecture, Art and Globalization, and Classifying the Natural World.)